Graduate Diploma in Secondary Teaching

 Useful websites

-The Graduate Diploma in Secondary Teaching includes taught courses, and 16 weeks of practicum placements in a secondary school, building your confidence and experience as a teacher in the classroom.
+The Graduate Diploma in Secondary Teaching includes eight taught courses and a minimum of 16 weeks of practicum placements in two secondary schools, building your confidence and experience as a teacher in the classroom.
 During campus-based courses, you also need to attend curriculum studies workshops in your teaching subjects.

 A variety of assessment is used - from academic essays and research presentations to the professional application of learning in complex unit plans and blogs.
 Due to the professional nature of the qualification, you're expected to demonstrate appropriate professional behaviour at all times.
 This includes dress, punctuality and attendance.